Trauma Informed Individual Counselling

 To effectively address the results of trauma or emotional distress, we need to confront the internal maps or core beliefs, which reside in those subconscious regions of our emotional brain, and in our body, where survival responses were first experienced, and still reside.

-When we speak directly to these parts, it is possible to let go of the core survival beliefs, which once kept us safe, but are now holding us hostage.
-We are then free to choose the life we were meant to live.
+When we connect with these parts, it is possible to gradually transform the core survival beliefs, which once kept us safe, but are now holding us hostage.
+We are then free to truly live in the present.

-At A Single Step, we draw on the following powerful modalities to support you in making fundamental changes in your life:
+At A Single Step, we draw on the following powerful approaches to support you in making fundamental changes in your life:

 It is now widely understood that the trauma and distress of the past is held in the body, even when it is invisible to the conscious mind.
-Sensorimotor Psychotherapy works ‘from the bottom up’, welcoming the body as a central resource to help you chart a truly embodied healing journey.
+So it makes sense to recruit the body in the healing process.
+This is often referred to as working ‘bottom up’, as opposed to more cognitive or behavioural (‘top down’) approaches.

 "The critical human capacity to overcome trauma is to be able to Imagine alternative realities".